-The expanded use of motor vehicles and particularly motor vehicle tires, starting in th e1890’s created increased demand for rubber.
-In 1909, a team headed by Fritz Hofmann working at the Bayer laboratory in Elberfeld, Germany succeeded in polymerization Isoprene, the first synthetic rubber.
+The expanded use of motor vehicles and particularly motor vehicle tires, starting in the 1890s created an increased demand for rubber.
+In 1909, a team headed by Fritz Hofmann working at the Bayer laboratory in Elberfeld, Germany succeeded in polymerisation Isoprene, the first synthetic rubber.

-By the end of the war petroleum served as the base for synthetic rubber, as it would in the postwar years.
+By the end of the war, petroleum served as the base for synthetic rubber, as it would in the postwar years.
 The manufacturing process for using petroleum was more complex but on average petroleum was also cheaper.
 Progress was rapid.
-B.F.Goodrich has done early work in synthesis and became the largest producer of synthetic rubber during the waar.
-US firms built fifty one synthetic rubber factories between 1942 and 1945.
-During the same period production climbed from 24,640 tons of synthetic rubber in 1942 to more than 784000 tons in 1945.
+B.F.Goodrich has done early work in synthesis and became the largest producer of synthetic rubber during the war.
+US firms built fifty-one synthetic rubber factories between 1942 and 1945.
+During the same period, production climbed from 24,640 tons of synthetic rubber in 1942 to more than 784000 tons in 1945.

 Synthetic Rubber vs Natural Rubber

 In November 1948, natural rubber became more freely available with a resulting lower price.
-It remains to be seen if synthetic rubber, on quality and uniformity basis will continue to be consumed voluntarily under the present price relationship of natural and synthetic rubber.
+It remains to be seen if synthetic rubber, on a quality and uniformity basis, will continue to be consumed voluntarily under the present price relationship of natural and synthetic rubber.

-A considerable lag exists between time of purchase and the time of consumption and prices may vary substantially in that peior.
-The test will come when lower priced natural rubber becomes more readily available and begins to enter into quantity consumption in manufacturing establishments.
+A considerable lag exists between the time of purchase and the time of consumption and prices may vary substantially in that period.
+The test will come when lower-priced natural rubber becomes more readily available and begins to enter into quantity consumption in manufacturing establishments.

 Uses of Synthetic Rubber

-- Synthetic rubber is preferred over natural rubber for some uses if the price differential is not too great.
+- Synthetic rubber is preferred over natural rubber for some uses if the price difference is not too great.

 - The transport industry is the largest user of rubber for the production of tires.

-- Rubber is used by the construction industry in elevator belts, hoses, tubes, and seismic bearings etc.
+- Rubber is used by the construction industry in elevator belts, hoses, tubes, seismic bearings etc.